If you have any questions about any Community Affairs programs, please call 516-571-1090 or email us.

 Our youth need mentors and District Attorney Madeline Singas strongly supports this important initiative.
 Community Affairs staff members currently work with a variety of school and community groups to expand mentoring services.
 With the help of the Mentoring Partnership of Long Island, over the years, members of the DA's staff, including lawyers, investigators, and paraprofessionals, mentor elementary and middle school children in Uniondale and Hempstead every week.
-Currently our team is working at the Drexel Elementary School in Westbury.
+Currently, our team is working at the Drexel Elementary School in Westbury.
 In addition to the one to one mentoring, mentees receive life skill workshops as well as field trips including trips to the court and a luncheon at the Bar Association.
-Evaluations of the work underscores that the youth show improved behavior, better grades, and a happier outlook on life.
+Evaluations of the work underscore that the youth show improved behavior, better grades, and a happier outlook on life.

-Youth Safety Coalition
+the Long island Youth Safety Coalition

 The Long Island Youth Safety Coalition, an organization comprised of local school districts, youth groups, substance abuse treatment organizations and law enforcement agencies dedicated to keeping Nassau County’s teenagers safe from destructive decision-making.